studioxlumiere/film-production/Character-SXE.md

 **Character Model 1: Updated for Enhanced Attractiveness with Technological Enhancements**

-Based on feedback, SXI embodies features of human attractiveness, augmented with synthetic and organic technology.
+Based on feedback, SXI embodies features of human attractiveness, augmented with synthetic and organic technology, now infused with a **cyberpunk** edge.

 ## 1. Basic Info